keeweb/keeweb-connect/docs/keeweb-connect-protocol.md

 ### `lock-database`

-Same messages, however it will lock all open databases.
+Same contract, however it will lock all open databases.

+### `generate-password`

+Same contract, but passwords will be returned even if there's no open database.

 ### `attention-required`